hugocf/ferreira.cc/content/thoughts/thermal-throttling/index.md

 Suffice to say that it works and feels like a brand new laptop now. 🎉

 [^fn1]: The recommended way to clean these fans is using a “spray can” of compressed air.
-In my particular case, having none of those around, I used a [very low suction hand vacuum and a small brush](tools.jpg) (to loosen the harder bits).
+In my particular case, having none of those around, I used a [very low suction portable vacuum and a small brush](tools.jpg) (to loosen the harder bits).